Section 2.1 Articles of Organization Submitted to the Arizona Corporation Commission

 Section 2.5 When the ACC Will Approve the Articles of Organization

 The ACC will approve or reject the new LLC’s Articles of Organization one or four weeks after the document was submitted to the ACC.
 The wait period to review newly filed Articles depends on which filing fee was paid.
 The shorter period applies for our Silver, Gold and IRA LLC purchasers and Bronze purchasers who paid an additional $35 for expedited filing.
 The longer period applies for Bronze LLC purchasers who didn’t pay an additional $35 to upgrade to expedited filing).
 To learn exactly when the ACC will review Articles of Organization go to the ACC’s document processing time web page.

 When we receive the ACC’s letter approving the Articles of Organization and a copy of the Articles with the ACC’s filed stamp on it we will send the two documents to your LLC’s contact person.
 The ACC typically delays mailing approved Articles of Organization to us for a week or more after the Articles are approved.

 To check if the ACC approved your LLC’s Articles of Organization go to the ACC’s entity search web page and search the name of your company.
 If the ACC’s website shows the company’s domestic address, statutory agent, and names and addresses of members and managers, the ACC approved the Articles of Organization.

-The newspaper publication requirement only applies to new LLCs with a known place of business that is not located in Maricopa County or Pima County.
+The newspaper publication requirement only applies to new LLCs whose statutory agent’s street address is not located in Maricopa County or Pima County.
 Arizona Revised Statutes Section 29-3201.G requires that all newly formed Arizona LLCs whose statutory agent’s street address is not in Maricopa County or Pima County publish a notice of the filing of the Articles in a newspaper of general circulation in the county of the statutory agent’s street address for three consecutive publications.

 Section 2.7 What to Do If the ACC Rejects the Articles of Organization